Skip navigation

 Isolated Duane retraction syndrome usually occurs in people with no history of the disorder in their family.
 These cases are described as simplex, and their genetic cause is unknown.

 Less commonly, isolated Duane retraction syndrome can run in families.
 Familial cases most often have an autosomal dominant pattern of inheritance, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
-When isolated Duane retraction syndrome is caused by CHN1 mutations, it has an autosomal dominant inheritance pattern.
+When isolated Duane retraction syndrome is caused by CHN1 gene variants, it has an autosomal dominant inheritance pattern.

 Other Names for This Condition